9th June, 2000

 The Sea Shepherds

 The Sea Shepherd III, the most visible sign of international environmental opposition to the plans of the Makah Indian tribe to start hunting gray whales, arrived in Neah Bay, Washington, 8:00am Thursday July, 23rd.
-Helmed by the Society's founder, Captain Paul Watson, the Sea Shepherd III is carrying a rigid-hull high-speed zodiac craft, and will be joined by the Society's coastal patrol vessel and submarine at the site of the Makah hunt.
+Helmed by the Society's founder, Captain Paul Watson, the Sea Shepherd III is carrying a rigid-hull high-speed zodiac craft, and will be joined by the Society's coastal patrol vessel at the site of the Makah hunt.

 In The Path Of Giants